ESAPI/esapi-java-legacy/README.md

 If you are new to ESAPI, a good place to start is to look for GitHub issues labled as 'good first issue'.
 (E.g., to find all open issues with that label, use https://github.com/ESAPI/esapi-java-legacy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22.)

+You can find additional details in the file 'CONTRIBUTING-TO-ESAPI.txt'.

 ### What happened to Google code?
 In mid-2014 ESAPI Migrated all code to GitHub.
 This migration was completed in November 2014.